HudsonGri/foodplanner/sprints/Sprint4.md

 Frontend

 Backend
 - During this sprint, the backend team focused on making several changes to the Go and Flask apis.
 One of the primary additions to Go was the implementation of token authentication to secure requests coming from the frontend.
 We wanted to ensure that only the logged-in user could view or change their information.
-We achieved this by hashing the user's Auth0 ID and sending it with each request to the Go API.
+We achieved this by hashing the user's Auth0 ID and sending it with each request to the Go api.
 In Go, we validated that the hash matched the user's email address by sending a request to Auth0 to confirm the information.

 - The implementation of token authentication had a significant impact on our tests.
 We had to update and create new test cases to ensure that the authentication was working correctly and that only authorized users could access their information.

-- We also added new endpoints to the Flask API, including the /remove endpoint, which allows users to remove a recipe from their weekly recipes.
-Another  endpoint we implemented was /search, which displays recipes for a given cuisine on the search page.
+- We also added new endpoints to the Flask api, including the `/remove` endpoint, which allows users to remove a recipe from their weekly recipes.
+Another  endpoint we implemented was `/search`, which displays recipes for a given cuisine on the search page.
 These endpoints were designed to improve the user experience by providing additional functionality and making it easier for users to find and manage their favorite recipes.

 ### List unit tests for frontend